 - 7/18/2022 Notice of Determination for San Jose Data Center and Environmental Document Filing Fees Cash Receipt filed.

 Small Power Plant Exemption

-The Small Power Plant Exemption (SPPE) process allows applicants with facilities between 50 and 100 MW to obtain an exemption from CEC’s jurisdiction and proceed with local permitting rather than requiring CEC certification.
-CEC can grant an exemption if it finds that the proposed facility will not create a substantial adverse impact on the environment or energy resources.
-Public Resources Code section 25519(c) designates CEC as the “lead agency”, in accordance with CEQA, for all facilities seeking an SPPE.
-In granting an SPPE, the CEC is not the final approval necessary for construction and operation of a project.
-Instead, if the CEC grants an SPPE, the responsible local land use authorities and other agencies, such as the local air management district, will assume jurisdiction over the project under their respective permitting processes, and conduct any other necessary environmental review as “responsible agencies” under CEQA.
+The CEC Small Power Plant Exemption (SPPE) process allows applicants proposing thermal power plants between 50 and 100 MW to obtain an exemption from the CEC’s jurisdiction and proceed with local permitting rather than requiring CEC certification.
+The CEC can grant an exemption if it finds that the proposed facility will not create a substantial adverse impact on the environment or energy resources.
+These facilities were exempted from the CEC’s jurisdiction.